 Frequently Asked Questions

-Straight answers to the questions readers ask most about STRC and SATA.
+Straight answers to the questions readers ask most about STRC, SATA and BMNP.

-Both trade on the Nasdaq like ordinary stocks — STRC under the ticker "STRC" and SATA under "SATA".
+STRC and SATA trade on the Nasdaq and BMNP on the NYSE, all like ordinary shares — STRC under the ticker "STRC", SATA under "SATA" and BMNP under "BMNP".
 Search the ticker in any major brokerage account (Fidelity, Schwab, Interactive Brokers, eToro and most others carry them), choose the number of shares, and place the order during US market hours.
 There is no minimum investment beyond the price of one share, and no special account type is needed.

 Are the dividends guaranteed?

 No. Like all preferred stock dividends, each payment must be declared by the issuer’s board of directors before it is paid.
-Both Strategy and Strive have strong incentives to maintain payments — a missed dividend would severely damage their ability to raise capital — but a dividend is a corporate decision, not a contractual debt obligation like a bond coupon.
+Strategy, Strive and Bitmine all have strong incentives to maintain payments — a missed dividend would severely damage their ability to raise capital — but a dividend is a corporate decision, not a contractual debt obligation like a bond coupon.
 Always read the issuer’s prospectus for the exact terms.

 Why does the price stay close to $100?

-Both instruments are designed to trade near their $100 par value.
-The issuers review the dividend rate every month: if the share price drifts below par, the rate is nudged up to attract buyers; if it trades above par, the rate can come down.
-This anchoring mechanism is why prices typically move in cents rather than dollars — and why the effective yield you lock in depends on the price you pay.
+STRC and SATA are designed to trade near their $100 par value: the issuers review the dividend rate each month, nudging it up if the price drifts below par to attract buyers, or down if it trades above.
+BMNP works differently — its 9.50% rate is fixed, so instead of a moving rate it leans on a redemption premium (the company can buy shares back above par in the early years) to keep the price from drifting too far.
+Either way, prices tend to move in cents rather than dollars — and the effective yield you lock in depends on the price you pay.

 What is the difference between the annual rate and the effective yield?

-The dividends are paid in cash by the issuing companies, not in Bitcoin — but both issuers hold large Bitcoin treasuries, so a severe and sustained fall in Bitcoin would shrink the asset base that supports their capital raising.
-Strive also maintains a cash reserve covering more than 18 months of SATA dividends as a buffer.
-A Bitcoin drawdown does not automatically affect the dividend, but it increases the risk around future payments and the share price.
+The dividends are paid in cash by the issuing companies, not in crypto — but the issuers’ treasuries are crypto, so a severe, sustained fall would shrink the asset base that supports their capital raising.
+Strategy and Strive hold Bitcoin, and Strive also keeps a cash reserve covering more than 18 months of SATA dividends as a buffer.
+Bitmine, the company behind BMNP, holds Ethereum and funds its dividend largely from staking income, so its exposure is to ETH rather than Bitcoin.
+A crypto drawdown does not automatically affect the dividend, but it increases the risk around future payments and the share price.

 How are the dividends taxed?